Picks and Shovels: tech marketing for the AI era.

 AGENT_SERVER_PANEL_API_KEY=ap_live_your_key_here

-Agent Panel also conforms to the Google A2A protocol, so other agent frameworks can send telemetry to it.
-And you can use Claude Code hooks to send your regular Claude Code session telemetry to the same dashboard.
+Agent Panel speaks the Google A2A protocol, so other agent frameworks can send telemetry to it.
+You can also use Claude Code hooks to ship your regular Claude Code session events to the same dashboard.
+Useful if you want one place to see both your interactive and background work.

 The Agent Panel dashboard showing live and completed agent runs